cdn77/dicc/docs/recipes/01-express.md

 the last middleware finishes executing, even though each middleware awaits the `next()` call.
 This means that `mw 1` has no direct way of telling when `mw 3` (or any other middleware) finished handling the request.
-If we were to naively use something like `container.fork(next)` in `mw 1`, the forked context would only be available during the synchronous part of the subsequent middlewares, because the `fork()` method awaits the provided callback and cleans up the forked context when the callback resolves - but as we've seen, `next()` doesn't return a Promise, so it will resolve immediately when all synchronous code has been executed.
+If we were to naively use something like `container.run(next)` in `mw 1`, the local context would only be available during the synchronous part of the subsequent middlewares, because the `run()` method awaits the provided callback and cleans up the local context when the callback resolves - but as we've seen, `next()` doesn't return a Promise, so it will resolve immediately when all synchronous code has been executed.

-The snippet at the beginning of this recipe works by waiting for the response stream to be closed before returning from the fork callback.
-Unless the app crashes catastrophically, this will ensure that the forked DI context will stay alive for the entire duration of the request handling pipeline.
+The snippet at the beginning of this recipe works by waiting for the response stream to be closed before returning from the callback.
+Unless the app crashes catastrophically, this will ensure that the local DI context will stay alive for the entire duration of the request handling pipeline.